The Best Motorcycle Insurance Companies in Florida (2026)

 Do you need motorcycle insurance in Florida?

-Most riders in Florida don't have to buy motorcycle insurance.
-It's only required if you've caused an accident in the last three years.
+You may not need to buy motorcycle insurance in Florida.
+Liability insurance isrequired if you've caused an accident in the last three years.
+Medical insurance is required if you’re over 21 and ride without a helmet.
+Full coverage insurance is almost always required by lenders if you’re financing or leasing a bike.
 However, you should buy motorcycle insurance so you don't have to pay a lot of money if you're in a serious accident.

 How much is motorcycle insurance in Miami, FL?